mburkley/tms9900-gcc/README.md

 Compiler switches
 -----------------
-For optimised builds use -O2 for speed or -Os for size as normal
+For optimised builds use **-O2** for speed or **-Os** for size as usual.

-Recommended to use -fno-function-cse to prevent loading label addresses in to registers before branch
+**-fno-function-cse** is receommended to prevent loading label addresses in to registers before branch

+**-fomit-frame-pointer** is recommended if using inline assembly that uses all registers as otherwise gcc will complain that R9 is not available.
+This shouldn't be needed if building optimised for size since gcc omits frame pointers anyway in that case.

--minline_rtl will add debug comments into the assembly output
+**-minline_rtl** will add RTL insn dumps into the assembly output.

 Integer types supported
 -----------------------